 Conclusion – Is It Cheaper To Live In A Rural Area?

 So, is it cheaper to live in a rural area?
 The answer is, it depends on your situation.
-There are a number of factors that can affect the cost of living in a rural area, including the availability of jobs, the cost of housing, and the cost of groceries.
+Several factors affect the cost of living in rural areas, including the availability of jobs, the cost of housing, and the cost of groceries.

 If you’re thinking about making the move to a rural area, weigh these factors carefully to see if it’s right for you.
 Do some shopping in the rural area first and ask around.